 Fax: +86-10-82378718 (24 hours)

-For a summary of the application steps, download the PDF of the MAFLT Admissions Procedures, which is here.
+For a summary of the application steps, download the PDF of the MAFLT Admissions Procedures.
+Click the image above or here: Admissions Procedures Summary.

 Master of Arts in Foreign Language Teaching (MAFLT) Program